UsabilityEngineering/ux-portfolio-robkpaul/j02/README.md

 # Default Apps

 During the semester, I work at Chico State's ITSS, solving user issues through remote support daily.
 Without fail, at least once a week, trying to change the default apps on their computer will thwart a user, and land them in a remote support session with me.
 Let's take a look at why.
 ![Windows 10 default apps settings page](../assets/j02-01.png)

 There are 3 main reasons to visit this page: changing the email application, changing the browser, and changing the pdf reader.

 ## Email

 Changing your email application is the most straightforward of the options, presenting you with the current option, then allowing you to change it by clicking, and presenting you with the installed options.
-We do get the first inkling of an issue with **Efficiency** here, if your app is not listed you can only choose another option from the Microsoft app store, not any other installed app.
+We do get the first inkling of an issue with **efficiency** here, if your app is not listed you can only choose another option from the Microsoft app store, not any other installed app.

 ![Default app selection pop-up](../assets/j02-02.png)